Ali-Mahzarnia/MFSGrp-class2/README.md

 # For example, the first covariate is observed at  91 time points (or 91*5) and the second at 112 (or 112*5)
 p=19 # number of functional predictors for each observation n=300 # sample size
-set.seed(123)#set seed for consistency in the next step on different random number of observations nt=5*sample(80:120, p, replace=T)  # vector of number of recorded *5 and later we pick 1 of each 5
+nt=5*sample(80:120, p, replace=T)  # vector of number of recorded *5 and later we pick 1 of each 5
 #time points for each functional covariate that are different
 #and here are chosen randmoly